How you can express your views

 Look out for our communications

 We send home paper copies of essential communications.
-However, we use other ways to communicate including ParentMail and the website which has copies of letters available for download.
+However, we use other ways to communicate including the school app and the website which has copies of letters available for download.

 Make a complaint

-Complaints are rare at Manor Leas.
+Complaints are rare at Manor Leas Infant School.
 We have an open culture.
 Staff are nearly always available – it’s easy to have a quick chat with teachers or the headteacher so most concerns or complaints are dealt with quickly.
-However, if parents feel that they need to make a formal complaint, it should be made in writing to the Headteacher, who will investigate and give a response within ten days.
-If parents remain dissatisfied, they can appeal to the Chair of Governors.
-The case will then be reviewed by a Governors’ Panel and a final response given within twenty days.
-A copy of the Local Authority’s Complaints Procedure and any other documentation to which parents may require access is available from the school office.
+However, if parents feel that they need to make a formal complaint, it should be made in writing to the headteacher, who will investigate and give a response within ten days.
+If parents remain dissatisfied, they can appeal to the Chair of Trustees.
+The case will then be reviewed by a Trustees’ Panel and a final response given within twenty days.
+A copy of our Complaints Procedure and any other documentation to which parents may require access is available from the school office.